vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_03_monitor_asc.md

 <summary>hint</summary>
 <br/>

-1. Switch back to the Azure Portal and navigate to the page displayng the Log Analytics workspace you created in the previous task.
+1. Go to the Azure portal and navigate to the page displayng the Log Analytics workspace you created in the previous task.

 1. Select **Logs** and, if needed, close the default **Queries** pane.